-Creatine is a naturally occurring compound that plays major roles in the storage and release of cellular energy.
-It also participates in a wide range of biological processes involved in improving pregnancy outcomes, maintaining bone mineral density and muscle mass in the elderly, improving neurological function, and aiding the immune system to fight cancer.
-Creatine is perhaps best known for its widespread use as a dietary supplement to enhance physical performance.
+Creatine is a naturally occurring compound that is critical in storing and releasing cellular energy.
+It also participates in many biological processes driving pregnancy outcomes, maintaining bone mineral density and muscle mass in older adults, improving neurological function, and aiding the immune system to fight cancer.
+Creatine is best known for its widespread use as a dietary supplement to enhance physical performance.

-Creatine can be supplied exogenously (from dietary or supplemental sources) and taken up directly into cells by the creatine transporters designated as CreaT1 and CreaT2.
+Creatine can be supplied exogenously (from dietary or supplemental sources) and taken directly into cells by the creatine transporters designated CreaT1 and CreaT2.
 Dietary sources of creatine include meat, such as red meat and poultry, as well as fish.
-Meat contains approximately 4 to 5 grams of creatine per kilogram of the animal's weight while fish contains approximately 4 to 10 grams of creatine per kilogram of the animal's weight.
+Meat contains approximately 4 to 5 grams of creatine per kilogram of the animal's weight, while fish contains approximately 4 to 10 grams per kilogram.
 However, creatine converts to creatinine when heated, so estimates of creatine content in commonly eaten foods vary as a function of cooking time.
 An 8-ounce cut of lean beef or a 4-ounce cut of salmon contains roughly 1.5 to 2.5 grams of creatine before cooking.
 An 8-ounce serving of 1 percent fat milk contains approximately 0.05 grams of creatine.
 Fruits and vegetables provide only trace amounts of creatine.
 Creatinine is an end product of creatine metabolism and is excreted in the urine.

 Creatine can also be synthesized in the liver from the amino acids arginine, glycine, and methionine.
 Endogenous synthesis of creatine is necessary to replace creatine that spontaneously converts to creatinine in the liver.
-Roughly half of the daily creatine requirement for a person who regularly eats meat (approximately 1 gram) is synthesized in the liver, while the other half must be obtained from the diet.
+Roughly half of the daily creatine requirement for a person who regularly eats meat (approximately 1 gram) is synthesized in the liver, while the diet supplies the remaining half.
 Due to the regular excretion of creatine, the need for endogenous creatine synthesis places a burden on methionine and arginine metabolism.
 In particular, studies demonstrate that creatine synthesis consumes about 40 percent of the body's S-adenosylmethionine, an enzyme that transfers a methyl group from methionine to creatine for synthesis.
-Creatine synthesis may further burden methionine metabolism in situations of low protein intake such as among the elderly or vegetarians, since methionine is an essential amino acid and must be consumed through the diet.
+Creatine synthesis may further burden methionine metabolism in situations of low protein intake, such as among older adults or vegetarians, because methionine is an essential amino acid obtained only in the diet.

-Although creatine content and excretion rates vary according to differences in muscle mass according to age, gender, daily activity levels, and dietary patterns, the body of a male in the 20 to 39 year age range and weighing approximately 70 kilograms contains about 120 grams of creatine with a turnover rate of about 2 grams of creatine per day.
-Data indicate that the creatine content of muscles in adult males who adhere to a vegetarian diet is 30 percent lower than those who eat meat, fish, and dairy products, suggesting that vegetarians or vegans may require creatine supplementation to completely replace lost creatine stores.
+Although creatine content and excretion rates vary according to differences in muscle mass according to age, gender, daily activity levels, and dietary patterns, the body of a male in the 20 to 39-year age range and weighing approximately 70 kilograms contains about 120 grams of creatine with a turnover rate of about 2 grams of creatine per day.
+Data indicate that the creatine content of muscles in adult males who adhere to a vegetarian diet is 30 percent lower than those who eat meat, fish, and dairy products, suggesting that vegetarians or vegans may benefit from creatine supplementation.

-Inside the body creatine exists as either free creatine or as creatine phosphate (also known as phosphocreatine), the latter of which contains a phosphate group – a chemical compound made up of one phosphorus and four oxygen atoms.
-Approximately 40 percent of creatine in the body is stored as free creatine while the remaining 60 percent is stored as creatine phosphate.
-The creatine/creatine phosphate system serves a critical role in normal muscle energy metabolism by acting as a buffer to the cellular ATP concentrations.
+Inside the body, creatine exists as either free creatine or as creatine phosphate (also known as phosphocreatine), the latter containing a phosphate group – a chemical compound composed of one phosphorus and four oxygen atoms.
+Approximately 40 percent of creatine in the body is stored as free creatine, and the remaining 60 percent as creatine phosphate.
+The creatine/creatine phosphate system is critical in normal muscle energy metabolism by acting as a buffer for cellular ATP concentrations.
 In addition, creatine kinase, an enzyme that catalyzes the reversible phosphorylation of creatine by ATP, helps maintain steady ATP levels in the cell, as shown in this reaction:

 Creatine kinase, an enzyme that catalyzes the reversible phosphorylation of creatine by ATP, helps maintain steady ATP levels in the cell.